describo/crate-builder-component/README.md

 ## Tailwind CSS dependency

-The component uses [tailwindcss](https://tailwindcss.com/) and the [Element Plus](https://element-plus.org/en-US/) component library.
-The library plugs in Element Plus when it is instantiated but in order for the CSS to be processed correctly, you need to `setup your app for tailwind` and add a `tailwind.config.js` that looks like:
+The component uses [tailwindcss](https://tailwindcss.com/) and in order for the CSS to be processed correctly, you need to `setup your app for tailwind` and add a `tailwind.config.js` that looks like:

 ```
 module.exports = {